queenfan993/Aruba-AP/readme.md

 - snmpwalk

 ## monitor.sh :
-The password of the APs are hidden
-The contents in the folder are the remaining raw data.
+The password of the APs are hidden and the contents in the folder are the remaining raw data.

 [features] can be :
 * staSignalToNoiseRatio